opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param alpha: Free scaling parameter.
 If it is -1  or absent, the function performs the default scaling.
 Otherwise, the parameter should be between 0 and 1.  ``alpha=0``  means that the rectified images are zoomed and shifted so that only valid pixels are visible (no black areas after rectification).  ``alpha=1``  means that the rectified image is decimated and shifted so that all the pixels from the original images from the cameras are retained in the rectified images (no source image pixels are lost).
 Obviously, any intermediate value yields an intermediate result between those two extreme cases.

     :param newImageSize: New image resolution after rectification.
-The same size should be passed to  :ref:`InitUndistortRectifyMap` (see the  ``stereo_calib.cpp``  sample in OpenCV samples directory).
+The same size should be passed to  :ocv:func:`initUndistortRectifyMap` (see the  ``stereo_calib.cpp``  sample in OpenCV samples directory).
 When (0,0) is passed (default), it is set to the original  ``imageSize`` .
 Setting it to larger value can help you preserve details in the original image, especially when there is a big radial distortion.

     :param roi1, roi2: Optional output rectangles inside the rectified images where all the pixels are valid.
 If  ``alpha=0`` , the ROIs cover the whole images.
 Otherwise, they are likely to be smaller (see the picture below).